-Sales trends for the three months ended March 31, 2023 showed demand across all of Knightscope's product service lines.
-The sales pipeline continues to grow and is strong, though similar to many business-to-business transactions, the enterprise sales cycle is lengthy.
+Sales trends for the six-months ended June 30, 2023, showed demand across all of Knightscope's product and service lines.
+The sales pipeline continues to grow and is strong, though similar to many business-to-business transactions, the enterprise and government municipality sales cycle is lengthy.
 Although we have executed contracts in less than 30 days, notionally these negotiations can range up to several months and years, taking into account the client's budget, finance, legal, cyber security, human resources, facilities and other reviews.
-The sales process for this brand-new technology requires significant streamlining and improvements, and we are taking steps to ensure our sales processes are robust, repeatable, and can enable our products to move through the sales pipeline quicker.
+The sales process for brand-new technology as well as mature, trusted technology requires significant streamlining and improvements, and we are taking steps to ensure our sales processes are robust, repeatable, and can enable our products to move through the sales pipeline quicker.

-Delays due to supply chain issues and COVID-19 that negatively impacted the Company's performance during the first three months of 2022 had subsided by the first quarter of 2023, although can still be unpredictable and problematic.
-That, along with the acquisition of CASE Emergency Systems ("CASE") contributed to a significant increase in the Company's business.
+Delays due to supply chain issues and the COVID-19 pandemic that negatively impacted the Company's performance during the first half of 2022 had largely subsided by the first half of 2023, although supply chain constraints can still be unpredictable and problematic.
+The acquisition of CASE Emergency Systems ("CASE") also contributed to a significant increase in the Company's business and results of operations for the period covered by this Quarterly Report.

 Due to numerous geopolitical events and new safety requirements as well as various high-profile incidents of violence across the United States, we believe that the market for our technologies will continue to grow.
-At the same time, we expect that competing products may be introduced in the near future, creating pressure on us to improve on our production methods, cost, quality and product features.
+We also expect that competing products may be introduced in the near future, creating pressure on us to improve on our production methods, cost, quality and product features.

-As our business scales and becomes more streamlined, management expects gross loss to decrease, once a critical mass has been achieved.
+As our business scales and becomes more streamlined, management expects the Company's historical gross loss to decrease, once a critical mass has been achieved.
 We are focusing our resources on growing the business to be able to generate both a gross profit and overall net income.
-We are continually evaluating and taking a number of near-term actions to facilitate this result, and expect that as the Company matures, we should obtain expertise, economies of scale and efficiency that would continue to increase revenue and reduce costs over the medium to long-term.
+We are continually evaluating and taking a number of near-term actions to facilitate this result, and expect that as the Company matures, we expect to obtain economies of scale and efficiency that would continue to increase revenue and reduce costs over the medium to long-term.
 We are also focused on controlling general overhead costs, such as expenditures for real estate leases and optimizing team composition and size.
 We believe that with the building of new internal tools, the Company will be able to streamline procedures and manage deployments more efficiently through the deployment of automation, alleviating the need for a dramatic increase in headcount.
-Additionally, new telecommunication service and cloud cost reduction initiatives are underway to further reduce our ongoing support, repair and maintenance costs.
-Additionally, we are transitioning our ASR production processes from a work cell environment to a more traditional assembly line process, for improved quality, efficiency and throughput.
-Our overall strategy is to try to keep our fixed costs as low as possible and minimize variable costs while achieving our overall growth objectives.
+Additionally, new telecommunication service and cloud cost reduction initiatives are underway to further reduce our ongoing work cell environment to a more traditional assembly line process, for improved quality, efficiency and throughput.
+Our overall strategy is to try to keep fixed costs as low as possible and minimize variable costs while achieving our overall growth objectives.

-On October 14, 2022, the Company closed its acquisition of CASE as a first step in executing upon a growth strategy that includes pursuing opportunities to improve the overall financial performance of the Company and long-term mission.
-The Company typically seeks acquisition targets with strong top line revenue and synergistic technologies.
+On October 14, 2022, the Company closed its acquisition of substantially all of the assets of CASE (the "CASE Acquisition") as a step in executing upon a growth strategy that includes pursuing opportunities to improve the overall financial performance of the Company and long-term mission.
+The Company intends to continue to opportunistically seek acquisition targets with strong top line revenue and synergistic technologies.